kwbonds/kwbonds.github.io/content/post/2025-06-07-a-b-n-testing-in-python/index.md

-The following case study will illustrate how to analyze the results of a type of experiment known as a multitest (A/N).
-An A/N Test is just an A/B Test in which multiple variants are tested at the same time.
+The following case study will illustrate how to analyze the results of a type of experiment known as an A/N Test (or multitest).
+An A/N Test is an A/B Test in which multiple (N number of) variants are tested at the same time.

-We will compare 2 variants against a control to the increase purchase rate on a website.
+Here we will compare 2 variants against a control to the increase purchase rate on a website.
 Since testing multiple variants at once will increase error the rate (known as Family Wise Error Rate--FWER), we will use a correction when determining statistical significance.

 # Analyzing results